vrchatapi/vrchatapi.github.io/RemoteConfig.md

-releaseSdkVersion | string | SDK Version for release devSdkUrl | string | SDK Unitypackage for release devSdkVersion | string | SDK Version for release whiteListedAssetUrls | array | unknown clientApiKey | string | The Key for using the API viveWindowsUrl | string | Before VRChat had support for vive you would have to download this in order for it too work sdkUnityVersion | string | Unity version of the SDK hubWorldId | string | The ID of the hub world homeWorldId | string | Default Starting World tutorialWorldId | string | The world for when you first install vrchat / does not matter if new user disableEventStream | boolean | sends a bunch of anonymous data about your device / world / etc disableAvatarGating | boolean | unknown plugin | array | unknown sdkNotAllowedToPublishMessage | string | when you aren't able to upload avatars or worlds on the sdk, this message appears (only on newer sdk) sdkDeveloperFaqUrl | string | Their faq for the sdk sdkDiscordUrl | string | their official vrchat discord address | string | Probably VRChat's office address contactEmail | string | VRChat team's contact email supportEmail | string | VRChat team's support email
+releaseSdkVersion | string | SDK Version for release devSdkUrl | string | SDK Unitypackage for release devSdkVersion | string | SDK Version for release whiteListedAssetUrls | array | from where the client is allowed to download assets clientApiKey | string | The Key for using the API viveWindowsUrl | string | Before VRChat had support for vive you would have to download this in order for it too work sdkUnityVersion | string | Unity version of the SDK hubWorldId | string | The ID of the hub world homeWorldId | string | Default Starting World tutorialWorldId | string | The world for when you first install vrchat / does not matter if new user disableEventStream | boolean | will the client send a bunch of anonymous data about your device / world / etc disableAvatarGating | boolean | if set to true everyone can upload avatars, otherwise only users with special permission can disableFeedbackGating | boolean | if set to true everyone can give feedback, otherwise only users with special permission can plugin | string | unknown, seems to be comma separeted list of strings sdkNotAllowedToPublishMessage | string | when you aren't able to upload avatars or worlds on the sdk, this message appears (only on newer sdk) sdkDeveloperFaqUrl | string | Their faq for the sdk sdkDiscordUrl | string | their official vrchat discord notAllowedToSelectAvatarInPrivateWorldMessage | string | when you try to choose avatar from private worlds this message apears userVerificationTimeout | int | timeout for verification (TODO: what kind of verification), assumed in seconds userUpdatePeriod | int | timeout between updating, assuming seconds userVerificationDelay | int | delay between verifications, assuming seconds userVerificationRetry | int | unknown worldUpdatePeriod | int | unknown moderationQueryPeriod | int | unknown address | string | Probably VRChat's office address contactEmail | string | VRChat team's contact email supportEmail | string | VRChat team's support email